KyleRego/AnkiBooks/architecture.md

 # Architecture

-Anki Books is a Blazor app that takes advantage of static server-side rendering, including prerendering, and client-side rendering where the HTML is generated on the client by the Blazor WebAssembly runtime.
+Anki Books is a Blazor Web App that takes advantage of static server-side rendering, including prerendering, and client-side rendering where the HTML is generated on the client by the Blazor WebAssembly runtime.
 Enhanced navigation is currently disabled as it was causing issues with UI flickering

-## Radzen Blazor Components

 ## CSS